Ultihamed/Javascript_Notes/3_this_and_Object_Prototypes.md

     ```

     This iterator will generate random numbers "forever", so we're careful to only pull out 100 values so our program doesn't hang.

+## Class Theory

+- Does **JavaScript** actually has classes?
+Plain and simple: **No**.
+- A class is a blue-print.
+To actually get an object we can interact with, we must build (aka, **instantiate**) something from the class.
+The end result of such **construction** is an object, typically called an **instance**, which we can directly call methods on and access any public data properties from, as necessary. **This object is a copy** of all the characteristics described by the class.
+- A class is instantiated into object form by a copy operation.